VisualSim Architect

 Research and development on improving system architectures has been performed in networking, avionics, industrial, semiconductors, and high-performance computing fields.
-FPGA designers can perform high-speed virtual simulation of large electronic systems using VisualSim.
-As part of the Xilinx ESL initiative, the company has added support for on-FPGA CPUs.
+FPGA designers can perform high-speed virtual simulation of large electronic systems using VisualSim.As part of the Xilinx ESL initiative, the company has added support for on-FPGA CPUs.

-Block Diagram Editor is the primary graphical user interface and is supported with customizable library blocks of hardware, software and communication resources.
+The Block Diagram Editor is the primary graphical user interface and is supported with customizable library blocks of hardware, software, and communication resources.
 Graphical viewers can be placed in the model for real-time viewing or for saving offline analysis.
-VisualSim has taken SystemC modelling into a higher level of abstraction.
-It also provides automatic template generation and intellectual-property (IP) block importation.
-And it adds function calls designed to lift SystemC to a "macroarchitectural" level.
+VisualSim has taken SystemC modeling to a higher level of abstraction.
+It also provides automatic template generation and intellectual property (IP) block importation.
+And it adds function calls designed to lift SystemC to a "microarchitectural" level.